UnGuZartex/Blockr/Documentation/UseCases.md

 1c.
 When the user presses another key than the left mouse button
  1. No further action considering adding occurs.

-1-2a.
-When the user releases the left mouse key, the new block is below another existing block with a free plug
- 1. The system adds the new block to the Program Area.
- 2. The system connects the socket of the new block to the plug of the existing block.

-1-2b.
-When the user releases the left mouse key, the new block is above another existing block with a free socket
- 1. The system adds the new block to the Program Area.
- 2. The system connects the plug of the new block to the socket of the existing block.

 4a.
 When there can't be placed any more blocks in the Program Area
  1. The system doesn't add the block back to the Palette.